Littlebluemoon/ma2Research/Appendix.md

 A slide would be considered "completed" if the last segment of it is cleared.
 - Once a slide is "completed", the game instantly judge the slide timing-wise.
+- Sometimes for very long slides, they will be judged for some time after the slide is completed.
+    - [Example.](https://youtu.be/HMpjTLja1DA?si=QDA0hBk34gA21cOm&t=90) Note how the slide registers a significant moment after he finished them.
 If a slide is not completed, then it is judged based on the number of slide segments left incomplete.
 - If 2+ segments are incomplete, the slide is judged as Miss
     - Needs clarification, sometimes I get a Late Good despite leaving more than one slide segment incomplete